riadus/WifiParis/README.md

 # Wifi Paris
 iOS and Android apps that consum the data from Paris Open Data and display the different Wifi Hotspots available in Paris.
 This repository is meant for training.
-Here is shown two different approachs of app development with Xamarin.
+Here are shown two different approachs of app development with Xamarin.
 The native MVC (or MVP ?) and the MVVM way using MVVM Cross.

 # Wifi Paris